stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Challenges and Key Directions

-\header{Key Directions:} Beyond completing a robust system implementation, several longer-term research directions remain.
-(1) \emph{Multi-tenancy:} We envision stratum evolved as a multi-tenant, cloud-hosted service that interfaces directly with MLE agents, enabling adaptive resource management and cross-workload optimization.
-(2) \emph{System-aware agent:} We envision a representative system-aware agent that explicitly leverages stratum’s execution and optimization capabilities to guide pipeline search (See Section~\ref{sec:usecase}).
-(3) \emph{Inference engine:} A complementary research directions is tailoring the inference stack for agentic workloads, such as customized inference configurations and shared key-value caches, further reducing latency and cost across agent interactions \cite{ZhengYXS0YCKSGB24}.
+\header{Other Key Directions:} Beyond building a robust system implementation and a representative system-aware agent, several longer-term research directions remain: (1) \emph{Multi-tenancy:} We envision stratum evolving into a multi-tenant, cloud-hosted service that interfaces directly with MLE agents, enabling dynamic scheduling, adaptive resource management, and shared intermediate caches across workloads.
+(2) \emph{Inference engine:} A complementary direction is tailoring the inference stack for agentic workloads through customized inference configurations and shared key-value caches, further reducing latency and cost across agent interactions~\cite{ZhengYXS0YCKSGB24}.